 Vintage Trailers for Sale – Restored 1949 Palace Royale

-This 1949 Palace is one of the most recent vintage trailers for sale on Ebay.
+This 1949 Palace is one of the most recent vintage trailers for sale on eBay.
 The listing price was $26,000 or best offer.
-The owner accepted a best offer though the agreed upon amount was not released.
+The owner accepted the best offer though the agreed upon amount was not released.

 This 1949 Palace Royale has been beautifully restored and is a perfect example of the beauty that is vintage trailers.
 Here’s how the seller described the home:

 This is a rare vintage 1949 Palace 24′ Royale that’s been lovingly restored.
 It is super clean and looks stunning!
 It literally turns heads from blocks away!
-We have restored the trailer to be original as possible while adding some important updates.
+The trailer has been restored to be original as possible while adding some important updates.